ICB-DCM/pyABC/doc/sampler.rst

          script_redis_worker.sh

 and adapt the worker script.
 For both, there exist many more configuration options.
 For further details see the respective documentation.

+Note that when planning for the number of jobs, cpus, and jobs per batch, also the parallelization on the level of the simulations has to be taken into account.